Tri-City School of Massage

 |

 The AMTA provides continuing education programs, annual national conventions, publications, and malpractice and professional liability insurance to its members.
-We would like our students to have an early introduction to membership in a professional organization, and we consider AMTA the finest available |
+We would like our students to have an early introduction to membership in a professional organization, and we consider AMTA the finest available. |

-| Location and Facilities: | |
+Location and Facilities: | |

 Kennewick is located in the eastern part of the state at the bend of the Columbia River, where it turns westward toward the Pacific Ocean.
 It is in a very beautiful area, surrounded by lush green irrigated fields and gray rolling sagebrush covered hills.
 We have hot, dry summers, and the winters are mild with very little snow.
 Sometimes we do have a white Christmas.
-The school's facilities occupy 1600 square feet which includes: Two

 large classrooms, two treatment rooms, hall, clinic waiting room,